aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 }
 ```

-We can remove much of this boilerplate using the C# 9 top level statements feature
+We can remove much of this boilerplate using the C# 9 top level statements feature:

 ```cs
 using System;

 Console.WriteLine("Hello World!");
 ```

+Here I have removed all the boilerplate code.

 Run the program again